 Through the hard work of the STEP committee and the represented agencies, Saskatchewan has become known as a world leader in seal belt usage.
 Through the efforts of STEP, Seat belt usage rose from 59% in 1986 to 90% in 2000 throughout urban centres.
 Because seat belt usage is only 82% in rural centres, STEP has undertaken efforts to educate and enforce seat belt use in rural areas.

 Over the last 20 years, alcohol has been a contributing factor in 35-50% of fatal crashes.
 Today the results are more encouraging.
 The percentage of fatal crashes involving alcohol has declined to 28.5%.
 This encouraging statistic indicates the potential we have in terms of reducing the number of alcohol-related collisions in the province.

 STEP supports enforcement partnerships – individuals working together, to achieve a common goal.
 They are women and men committed to reducing fatalities and injuries.
 STEP participants are enforcement members from around the province.

 STEP has representatives from RCMP, Municipal Police Agencies from Regina, Saskatoon, Moose Jaw, Weyburn, Estevan, Prince Albert, Corman Park, the CN and CP Police and the provincial Highway Transportation Patrol as well as SGI and Saskatchewan Justice.

-STEP is based on a 2-day enforcement blitz twice a year at various locations throughout the province.
+STEP is based on a 2-day enforcement blitz at various locations throughout the province.
 The host agency organizes the operations for the blitz and SGI organizes the accommodations and other logistics.

 September 19-20 – Regina, SK